Our Story

 When we embarked on this adventure, one thing was clear: there was a gap between how women were created to live and how clothing was supporting that, especially in seasons of pregnancy, postpartum and motherhood.
 Dressing in feminine and functional clothing shouldn’t require great effort or compromise health and affordability.

-After discovering the softest organic cotton in my visit to Nepal in 2023, throughout the next year we planned, tested and designed our first small batch of organic dresses and foundational layers for building a natural fiber wardrobe.
-In the spring of 2025, Adorned Organics was established and we launched our first collection made for motherhood and home.
+After unexpectedly discovering the softest organic cotton in my visit to Nepal in the summer of 2023, throughout the next year we planned, tested and designed our first small batch of organic dresses and foundation layers for building a natural fiber wardrobe.

 "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree." - Martin Luther